 - the Personal Property Securities Act 2009 (Cth), under which we may need to collect personal information about you to record a security interest on the Personal Property Securities Register.

-- In New Zealand these laws include the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (for example, to comply with identity verification requirements), the Tax Administration Act 1994 (for example, to comply with record keeping requirements) and, to the extent necessary, the Credit Contracts and Consumer Finance Act 2003 (for example, to comply with the Responsible Lending Code);
+- In New Zealand these laws include the Anti-Money Laundering and Countering Financing of Terrorism Amendment Act 2017 (for example, to comply with identity verification requirements), the Tax Administration Act 1994 (for example, to comply with record keeping requirements), the Personal Property Securities Act 1999 (to record a security interest on the Personal Property Securities Register) and, to the extent necessary, the Credit Contracts and Consumer Finance Act 2003 (for example, to comply with the Responsible Lending Code);

 When we may disclose your personal information to third parties